 4) Great ratings help your HR group attract better team members – This is important because it impacts all aspects of a business.
 Simply put, many employees want to work for companies that do well and look good online.
 In doing research for a company to prepare for an interview, they’ll stumble upon user ratings and reviews.
 People want to contribute in a company culture that values employees and time, and a great external indicator of this is how customers speak about a business.
 For example, if customers say communicating with the service team is easy, it likely means internal communication will be smooth as well.
 If it’s mentioned by customers that there are lots of roadblocks to get answers, the same will likely happen with colleagues.

-In short, customer service ratings matter because they’re a valuable component of a business and its perception by prospects, customers, and employee candidates.
+In short, customer service ratings and reviews matter because they’re a valuable component of a business and its perception by prospects, customers, and employee candidates.
 Having a great customer service team that gets high marks not only makes them look good and stand out, it also helps contribute to the success and growth of the entire company.

 Subscribe now to receive the latest industry news from TeamSupport.